iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 4.md

 > #### _The index() function searches a given element from the start of the list and returns the index of the first occurrence._

+In Python, each item in a list is associated with a number.
+The number is known as a list index.

 _**Syntax:**_

 ```python